Ashwinnbr007/pdf_resize_app/readme.md

 ## Setup

-To run the app, you can visit http://radixploreassignment.online or run locally using a docker container.
+To run the app, you can visit https://radixploreassignment.online or run locally using a docker container. ( SSL secured )

+### To run locally using docker container

+1. Clone the repo
+2. cd into the repo `cd pdf_resize_app`
+3. Build using `docker build -t pdf_resize_app .` (Ensure you have docker installed before this step)
+4. Run the container `docker run pdf_resize_app`